enspiral/playhouse/README.md

 end
 ```
 This Balance enquiry context is fairly simple.
 Your context perform method might have more
-lines than this, and it might be good if it is lists the main high level steps for
+lines than this, and it might be good if it lists the main high level steps for
 performing this feature.
 However, the serious application logic goes into your roles.

 To calculate a balance, this context just needs one actor, an account, and it casts it
 as a role (AccountTransactionCollection) which actually knows how to calculate a balance
 by summing transactions.
-Actors are all required be default (unless you specify the
+Actors are all required by default (unless you specify the
 `optional: true` option), and so building this context without an account will raise an
 exception.
 Specifying the Account repository can be used to find accounts, allows other
 parts of Playhouse to build this Context by asking Account to fetch an account given an
 id.
-Remember as well tha the AccountTransactionCollection role will check that the account
+Remember as well that the AccountTransactionCollection role will check that the account
 has the methods it is dependent on.

 The return value from your context is returned to the code calling your application
 (which is often your delivery layer or another application), and we suggest that this
-should be fairly dumb object.
+should be a fairly dumb object.
 Context should return data, you shouldn't use their return value
 in ways that transform it, save data, etc.

 ##An Interface to Your Application